Dorsey/Apache Boulevard station

-Dorsey/Apache Boulevard station is a station on the A Line of the Valley Metro Rail system in Tempe, Arizona, United States.
+Dorsey/Apache Boulevard station is a station on the A and S lines of the Valley Metro Rail & Streetcar system in Tempe, Arizona, United States.
+The station consists of one island platform for the A Line and one side platform for the S Line, all located in the median of Apache Boulevard to the east of Dorsey Lane.
 A surface park and ride lot is available on the north side of Apache Boulevard.

-Following the opening of the Valley Metro Streetcar line on May 20, 2022, the station serves as the eastern terminus and a transit point between the Streetcar line and the Valley Metro Rail A Line.
-Valley Metro Streetcar trams arrive and depart from the side platform to the south, whilst Valley Metro Rail trains continue to arrive and depart from the island platform to the north.
+Following the opening of the S Line on May 20, 2022, the station serves as the eastern terminus and a transit point between the A Line and the S Line.
+S Line streetcars arrive and depart from the side platform to the south, whilst A Line trains continue to arrive and depart from the island platform to the north.

+The park and ride adjacent to the station containing 190 spaces permanently closed on May 29, 2026 to accommodate housing redevelopment by the City of Tempe.

+Valley Metro Rail Kinki Sharyo LRV 149 and Brookville Liberty Streetcar 183 idle at Dorsey Ln/Apache Blvd.